CM points on Shimura curves via QM-equivariant isogeny volcanoes: The action of Galois on

 \subsection{Explicit description part II: $\ff_0^2\Delta_K \in \{-3,-4\}$}

 Keeping our notation from the previous section, we now assume $\ff_0=1$ and $\Delta_K \in \{-3,-4\}$.
 As mentioned earlier in this section, we always have $D(K) \neq 1$ in this case.
-Therefore, the action of $\text{Gal}(K(\ell^L \ff)/\mathbb{Q})$ on $\mathcal{G}^D_{K,\ell,1,L}$ is free for all $L \geq 0$.
-This is wonderful news for us; while the CM fields $\mathbb{Q}(i)$ and $\mathbb{Q}(\sqrt{-3})$ require extra attention at other points in this study, they cause absolutely no difficulties as far as determining the explicit Galois action on $\mathcal{G}^D_{K,\ell,1}$.
-This is to be compared with the $D=1$ case of \cite[\S 4]{CS22}, in which much care goes into defining and explicitly describing an action of complex conjugation on CM components of isogeny graphs in these cases.
+Therefore, the action of $\text{Gal}(K(\ell^L \ff)/\mathbb{Q})$ on $V_L$ is free for all $L \geq 0$.
+This is splendid news for us; while the CM fields $\mathbb{Q}(i)$ and $\mathbb{Q}(\sqrt{-3})$ require extra attention at other points in this study, they cause absolutely no difficulties as far as determining the explicit Galois action on $\mathcal{G}^D_{K,\ell,1}$.
+This is to be compared with the $D=1$ case of \cite[\S 4]{CS22}, wherein much care goes into defining and explicitly describing a meaningful action of complex conjugation on CM components of isogeny graphs in these cases.

 Still, we provide here example figures of components of $\mathcal{G}_{K,\ell,1}$ (up to finite level $L$) for each case as reference for the reader for the path type analysis and enumeration done in \S \ref{CM_points_prime_power_section}.
 In these cases, edges from level $0$ to $1$ have multiplicity as exposited in \cite[\S 3]{CS22} due to the presence of automorphisms that do not fix kernels of isogenies.
 We therefore \emph{do not} have a one-to-one identification between edges and ``dual'' edges in this case, and so as in the referenced study we clearly denote edges with orientation and multiplicity between levels $0$ and $1$.